laravel-notification-channels/twilio/README.md

 - `from('')`: Accepts a phone to use as the notification sender.
 - `url('')`: Accepts an url for the call TwiML.

-### Global SMS

-If you plan to send SMS globally then it's a good idea to set up a (Messaging Service)[https://www.twilio.com/docs/sms/services].
-These abstracts the configuration of sending SMS and handles picking a phone number out of a pool instead of explicitly mentioning the from or alphanumeric sender.

-If you are using a single messaging service make sure you have the `TWILIO_FROM` and `TWILIO_ALPHA_SENDER` empty while providing a
- `TWILIO_SMS_SERVICE_SID`.
-Otherwise conditionally set the `messagingServiceSid` on the `TwilioSmsMessage`.

 ## Changelog